ranxuranxu/FISCO-BCOS-DOC/docs/enterprise_tools/index.md

 For consortium chain based on existed root credential, it can fast configure multiple groups on chain to adapt for different business needs.

-After negotiating data model of node credential, IP and port number and filling the configuration items, each agency can generate a configuration file folder locally that includes no private key.
+After agreeing on the data model of node certificate, IP and port number and filling the configuration items, each agency can generate a configuration file folder locally that includes no private key.
 Agencies can keep their private keys internally and prevent malicious attackers in disguise of nodes or any information leakage, even if the configuration files are lost.
 In this way, security and usability of nodes can be achieved at the same time.

-Users negotiate to generate Genesis Block and node configuration file folder, and then activate nodes so that they will conduct multi-group networking according to the configuration files.
+Users make agreement to generate Genesis Block and node configuration file folder, and then activate nodes so that they will conduct multi-group networking according to the configuration files.

 ```eval_rst
 .. toctree::